Where Hands Touch: Plot

-Leyna goes to see Lutz but is informed he has been suddenly summoned to the frontlines while she is sent to a Nazi labor camp.
+Leyna goes to see Lutz but is informed he has been suddenly summoned to the frontlines, while she is sent to a Nazi labor camp.
 Leyna soon finds out she’s pregnant and must keep it a secret (as she is supposed to have been sterilized).
-Lutz is stationed as a SS guard at the same camp and is appalled to discover an emaciated Leyna as their feelings for each other resurface.
+Lutz is stationed as an SS guard at the same camp and is appalled to discover an emaciated Leyna as their feelings for each other resurface.
 During one of their secret rendezvous, he realizes she’s carrying his child and begs her to run away with him, so she will no longer suffer, and they can finally be together.
 Leyna refuses, knowing their death is inevitable should they attempt an escape.

-After a bombing by the Americans, Lutz takes the opportunity to plan an escape with Leyna, but he is discovered, shot and killed by his father, who’s determined to keep them apart at all costs.
+After a bombing by the Americans, Lutz takes the opportunity to plan an escape with Leyna, but he is discovered, shot, and killed by his father, who is determined to keep them apart at all costs.
 Leyna falls to the ground, unable to move, staring at Lutz’s body until eventually an American soldier comes to take her away.
 Seven weeks later, she is heavily pregnant and recovering in an American displacement camp.
 Here, she miraculously reunites with her mother and brother.